Start Here 9 min read

 Transactability

 Can AI agents complete purchases?
-Cart and checkout APIs enable agents to buy on behalf of customers.
+Cart and checkout APIs, agentic checkout protocols (UCP, ACP), and specialist payment infrastructure like nekuda and PayOS enable agents to buy on behalf of customers without requiring them to re-enter card details.

 Common Blockers